 Conflicting Agreements.
 Each party represents and warrants that it has no outstanding agreement or obligation that is in conflict with any of the provisions of this Agreement, or that would preclude it from complying with the provisions hereof.

 YOURMEMBERSHIP Warranties.
 YOURMEMBERSHIP represents and warrants: (i) that its development, implementation and support services will be performed in a workmanlike manner and in accordance with applicable industry standards; (ii) that the Services provided to Customer conform to the descriptions set forth in Exhibit A or services addendum hereto.
-In the event of a breach of the foregoing warranty, as Customer’s exclusive remedy, and YOURMEMBERSHIP’s sole liability, YOURMEMBERSHIP shall, at its option, (a) re-perform or correct the non-conforming development, implementation or support services, (b) correct the non-conforming component of the Services or (c) refund to Customer the fees paid for the non-conforming development, implementation or support services or component of the Services pursuant to the applicable Statement of Work or Exhibit.

 Warranty Disclaimer.
 The warranties set forth in this section are the sole and exclusive warranties made by YOURMEMBERSHIP with respect to the services, and any other deliverables or services provided under this agreement or any additional services addendum.
 YOURMEMBERSHIP makes no other warranties, express or implied, and expressly disclaims any warranties of merchantability, fitness for a particular purpose, accuracy of data, non-interference or non-infringement of third party rights.
 Notwithstanding any other provision, YOURMEMBERSHIP does not warrant that the services or any other deliverables or services provided hereunder will be uninterrupted or error-free.